MileHacker Logo

 Putian cuisine stands for a branch of Fujian (Min) cuisine (闽菜), one of The people's republic of china's Eight Great Cuisines.
 Its coastal location reflects an emphasis on fresh ingredients, especially seafood.

 The cooking style is typically light and flavorful, often incorporating sweet and sour notes.
-Putian chefs emphasize precise knife skills and various ways of cooking, including braising, stewing, steaming, and fast frying.
+Putian chefs emphasize precise knife skills and various ways of cooking, including braising, stewing, steaming, and quick frying.
 Soups are a prominent feature in local meals.

 Ingredients & Flavors